- The takeaway from this episode is … the first benefit of becoming a good listener is that you will instantly become calmer.

 - Here’s what I want you to do with it … track the changes in you, as this is a solid starting place to begin your journey of introspection and reconnection to your Guides.

-People will say that they hear just fine, but when we say hard of hearing we mean – not listening to what they hear.
+People will say that they hear just fine, but these people aren’t listening.
+When we say, “hard of hearing” we don’t mean you can’t hear, the problem is that you are not present, and that’s the reason you are not listening.
 Listening is a lost skill in this day and age.
-We live in a world where people don’t want to listen but want to be heard.
+We live in a world where people don’t want to listen – only want to be heard.